santuario/CarImageGroup/README.md

 }
 ```

+### API Endpoint Performance

+During testing, our `/analyze-image` endpoint exhibited an response time of **3.91 seconds**.
+This metric reflects the latency from the instant a POST request with an image is sent to the server to the moment a response is received.

+#### Latency:

+- **Response Time**: The API endpoint has an average latency of 3.91 seconds.
+While this may be suitable for non-time-critical applications, efforts to optimize the server's response time are ongoing to enhance the user experience for more time-sensitive use cases.

+Further optimization strategies are being considered to reduce this latency, including but not limited to:

+- Refactoring the code to improve efficiency.
+- Upgrading server hardware or increasing bandwidth.
+- Implementing asynchronous processing to handle requests more quickly.

 ## 📃 Repository Structure

 - `data/`: Contains the dataset of car images used for model training and evaluation.